 Mr Reid returned to Charterhouse as a teacher in 2001; since then he has held various positions, including Master of the Yearlings and Master of the Under School.
-Mr Reid also helps to run the Christian Union and coaches football, hockey and tennis.
-As well as his sporting interests, Ed enjoys reading, music and theatre and is an active member of Binscombe Church.
+He also runs the Christian Union and coaches football, hockey and tennis.
+As well as his sporting interests, he enjoys reading, music and theatre and is an active member of Binscombe Church.

 Before joining Charterhouse, Mrs Rusholme taught at Prior’s Field School for nine years as Head of Mathematics.
 She was educated at Sutton High School for Girls before reading Mathematics at the University of Durham.
 Prior to teaching she worked as a management consultant with Deloitte, specialising in property investment.

 Mr Selimi was educated at Kingston Grammar School in south-west London, where he returned as a member of teaching staff during his gap-year before joining KPMG as an external auditor in 2015.
 He attended the University of Durham as part of a firm-sponsored degree in Accountancy, graduating with First Class Honours.
 He is also a fully-qualified Chartered Accountant with the ICAEW.
 Mr Selimi is a keen runner, cyclist and musician.